wq/wq/docs/patterns/markdown.md

 When rendering markdown content in detail views, the above representation can be used to retrieve the HTML content.
 When rendering a form, specially-named form fields should be used to ensure the proper markdown texts are created or updated on the server when the form is submitted.

-#### New Style

-In wq.db 0.8.0 and later, the basic naming convention is based on the [HTML JSON forms] specification.
+The basic naming convention is based on the [HTML JSON forms] specification.
 For example, the markdown in the above example might be rendered into `<input>`s as follows:

 ```xml
 <input type="hidden" name="markdown[0][id]" value="3">